x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-items-from-public-folder.md

    ![restored](../../media/restore-pf-imag3.png)

 > [!NOTE]
-> To enable the **Recover Deleted Items** option for non-mail type of public folders, see [Can't recover deleted items from a non-mail public folder](https://docs.microsoft.com/outlook/troubleshoot/user-interface/cannot-recover-deleted-items-from-non-mail-public-folder).
+> To enable the **Recover Deleted Items** option for non-mail type (for example: Calendar, Contact, Tasks) of public folders, see [Can't recover deleted items from a non-mail public folder](https://docs.microsoft.com/outlook/troubleshoot/user-interface/cannot-recover-deleted-items-from-non-mail-public-folder).

 See also